EXJUSTICE/Udacity_AI/Reinforcement_Learning/Continuous_Control/README.md

         Vector Action space size (per agent): 4
         Vector Action descriptions: , , ,
 ```
-An agent was trained using DDPG Learning to solve this task, which it accomplished (beating the mean score of 30 over 100 episodes) after ca. 100 episodes.
+An agent was trained using DDPG Learning to solve this task, which it accomplished (beating the mean score of 30 over 100 episodes) after 78 episodes.
 Trained with GPU-enabled in the Udacity workspace, although any GPU-enabled instance should work.

 # Project Details